everthx/datos_masivos/finalProject/Final Proyect Document.md

 ### Multilayer Perceptron

 <p align="justify" >
 The Multilayer Perceptron (MLP) is a complement to the forward neural network.
-It consists of three types of layers: the input layer, the output layer, and the hidden layer, as shown in the figure.
+It consists of Tree types of layers: the input layer, the output layer, and the hidden layer, as shown in the figure.
 The input layer receives the input signal to be processed.
 The required task, such as prediction and classification, is performed by the output layer.
 An arbitrary number of hidden layers that are placed between the input and output layers are the true computational engine of MLP.
 Similar to a feed-forward network in an MLP, data flows in the forward direction from the input layer to the output layer.
 Neurons in the MLP are trained with the backpropagation learning algorithm.
 MLPs are designed to approximate any continuous function and can solve problems that are not linearly separable.
 The main use cases for MLP are pattern classification, recognition, prediction, and approximation.
 [7]
 </p>

 <div  align="center" >